dannybellion/Fine-Tune-4o/README.md

-# Fine-Tune 4o: Custom GPT Model Training Pipeline
+# Fine-Tune 4o: Custom LLM Training Pipeline

-A robust Python-based pipeline for fine-tuning OpenAI models with a focus on Direct Preference Optimization (DPO).
+A robust Python-based pipeline for fine-tuning OpenAI models using Supervised Fine Tuning (SFT) and Direct Preference Optimization (DPO).
 This project provides a streamlined workflow for training, evaluating, and deploying custom language models.

 ## 🌟 Key Features